 Catch customers’ attention right off the bat with a referral marketing headline that’s informative, and that explains the benefits of sharing.
 Let them know about the perks right from the get-go to create a more effective referral program.

-Check out these effective headlines that get straight to the point.
-Take note of the use of numbers, clear benefit explanation, and how they get straight to the point.
+Check out these effective headlines!
+Take note of the use of numbers, clear benefit explanation, and how they get straight to the point:

 - Share With Your Friends and Get $20

 - Refer and Earn a Gift Card

 - Invite Your Friends and Earn